webandras/static-site-express/README.md

 If you don't see your changes:

-- Make sure you rebuilt the site-generator code after the changes you have made, and restart bin/watch
+- After the app code changes you have made, restart `bin/watch`
-- Try to restart bin/watch, bin/css, and bin/js
+- Try to restart `bin/css`, and `bin/js`

 3. Create the css bundle with PostCSS (in watch mode):